-I blame my job for my addiction to expensive candles.
-Before I worked in the beauty industry, candles were something that I was bought as a gift for birthdays or Christmas, not something that I'd purchase for myself.
+I totally blame my job for my obsession with expensive candles.
+Before I worked in the beauty industry, candles were something that I bought as a gift for birthdays or Christmas, not something that I'd purchase for myself.
 However, one of the perks of my job is that I'm sent luxury products to try that I would never usually dream of buying—and candles are one such product.
-Over the last few years I've had the chance to try the fanciest candles from brands like Cire Trudon, Bella Freud and Tom Dixon and I now have a taste (or should that be nose) for the good stuff.
+Over the last few years, I've had the chance to try the fanciest candles from brands such as Cire Trudon, Bella Freud and Tom Dixon, and I now have a taste (or should that be nose?) for the good stuff.

-I discovered this hidden gem when a friend told me that M&S were selling candles with 'Aesop vibes'.
+I discovered this hidden gem when a friend told me that M&S was selling candles with "Aēsop vibes."
 She wasn't wrong.
-This candle contains an expensive-smelling mix of geranium, cedar wood, eucalyptus and lavender for serious spa vibes.
+This candle contains an expensive-smelling mix of geranium, cedarwood, eucalyptus and lavender for serious spa vibes.
 Oh, and it's huge.

-This small batch candle company hand crafts all of their candles from their studio in Chiswick using just two natural ingredients: pure essential oils and vegan soy wax.
-I love everything about them from the packaging to the scent.
+This small-batch candle company handcrafts all of its candles from its studio in Chiswick using just two natural ingredients: pure essential oils and vegan soy wax.
+I love everything about them, from the packaging to the scent.

-Sometimes cheap candles aren't the most aesthetically pleasing but these concrete-style jars from Blomus both look the part and contain a sophisticated-smelling candle.
-Not bad for a tenner.
+Sometimes cheap candles aren't the most aesthetically pleasing, but these concrete-style jars from Blomus both look the part and contain a sophisticated-smelling candle.
+Not bad for just over a tenner.

 I'm a sucker for a fresh cotton scent, but please trust me when I say that this one is so expensive smelling.
 It has the same kind of warmth as when your washing has been hanging outside on a hot day, as well as depth from blackcurrant and a juicy hint of tangerine.
 I'm obsessed.